Historic Jersey Shore Bed and Breakfast

 January 2, 2006, the Kirks closed down the Bedford for about three months to do some updating and add their personal touch to the inn.
 The common areas of all three floors were totally redone.
 New paint, wallpaper, chandeliers, and the beautiful murals on the dining room walls and ceilings were the final touches to give the Bedford its new look.
-Every year since then, Archie and Stephanie have taken each room and given it a complete makeover.
+Every year since then, Archie has taken each room and given it a complete makeover.
 As with any old home, it is always a work in progress.
 There is always something to be done with the constant upkeep of the old and those new little touches to help make your stay more enjoyable and comfortable than the year before.